mavaddat/OfficeDocs-SharePoint/migration/mail-notification.md

 - Migration Statistics: Number of files and data volume (migrated and failed)

 >[!NOTE]
-> - Scheduled tasks are not included in the Migration Overview
+> - Scheduled tasks aren't included in the Migration Overview
 > - Migration Statistics show cumulative results from all migration transactions